kostya1F634/full-screenify/README.md

 # FullScreenify

-Move full screen window to the new desktop after all the existing ones.
-When exiting from full screen, it returns the window to the original desktop and deletes the created desktop.
+KWin script that moves full-screened windows to the new desktop after all the existing ones.
+When window exiting from full-screen, it returns to the original desktop and created desktop is deleted.

 ## Manual installation
 ### Requirements